remotion-dev/remotion/packages/docs/docs/lambda-setup.md

 - Go to AWS account IAM section
 - Create a new policy
 - Click on JSON
-- Type in `npx remotion-lambda policies role` and copy it into the JSON field
+- Type in `npx remotion lambda policies role` and copy it into the JSON field
 - Go to tags, no tags are needed
 - Give the policy the name `remotion-lambda-policy`!